-Have you ever noticed the amount of time you spend thinking about the past or trying to create something in the future?
+Have you ever noticed the amount of time you spend thinking about the past or worrying about the future?

-How much time do you spend in the now?
-Do you take real notice of the flowers that grow along the streets as you walk to work?
+How much time do you spend in the present moment?
+Do you take notice of the flowers that grow along the streets as you walk to work?

-Do you look up at the buildings and architecture that surrounds you?
+Do you look up at the buildings and architecture that surround you?
 Do you experience life as it is NOW?
 Or are you always in your head?

 Nature doesn’t worry about yesterday or what’s going to happen tomorrow.
 It is completely present, which is often why we find it so powerful when we connect with it.
 So overwhelmed can we become by the beauty of a landscape or a sunset, that for a moment, the mind is completely quiet and we are in ‘no mind’.
 We have accessed the power of now.

-Yet as humans we have become so conditioned to think that we will be happy, complete, successful, calm, whole, uplifted, confident, fulfilled WHEN…….meaning we are always chasing the future and not accessing the power of now.
+Yet as humans we have become so conditioned to think that we will be happy, complete, successful, calm, whole, uplifted, confident, and fulfilled WHEN…….meaning we are always chasing the future and not accessing the power of the present moment.

 Are you always trying to get somewhere other than where you are?
 Do you believe that if you acquire a new job car, money or other material goods you will feel complete, good enough or fulfilled?
 Are you waiting for another man or woman to give meaning to your life?